 In our life there is a single color, as on an artist’s palette, which provides the meaning of life and art.
 It is the color of love. —Marc Chagall, painter

 Each of these statements illustrates how intertwined life and art are.
-Art here is not divorced from life, but rather informs life.
-We can enrich are own life and work, by incorporating the aesthetics of emotion, sensory experience, values, and sense-making into daily experiences.
+Art is not divorced from life but rather informs life.
+We can enrich our own life and work, by incorporating the aesthetics of emotion, sensory experience, values, and sense-making into daily experiences.

 Artistic qualities such as: Seeing with new eyes, sensing and perceiving, mastery, finding beauty, meaning, elegance, rhythm, melody, harmony, and composition — can be applied to all aspects of our lives.